For information about how to configure a read replica, see Creating read replicas.

 - Replicating to a MySQL instance hosted by another cloud platform might not be possible; check the documentation from the other provider.

-- If replication is interrupted for just a few hours, for example by a network or server outage, the replica falls behind the master.
-The replica should catch up once it reconnects to the master and starts replicating again.
+- If replication is interrupted for just a few hours, for example by a network or server outage, the replica falls behind the primary.
+The replica should catch up once it reconnects to the primary and starts replicating again.
 However, if replication is interrupted for longer than Cloud SQL replication logs are preserved (7 backups), you must delete the replica and create a new one.

-- For security, you should configure SSL/TLS on your master instance.
+- For security, you should configure SSL/TLS on your primary instance.
 Learn more.

 Binary logging impact

-You must enable the binary log of the master instance to support read replicas.
+You must enable the binary log of the primary instance to support read replicas.
 This has the following impacts:

 Cloud SQL uses row-based replication with MySQL flags